ameertg/ameertg.github.io/_posts/2024-01-07-dialectic-and-telepathy.md

 This is what argumentation theorists get paid to argue about.
 One of the main ways of doing this is by studying the common patterns of argument that we come across when we look at data and identifying the ways in which these arguments could be called into question.
 This kind of critical questioning has two challenges, in the first case we need to know which set of critical questions apply to the argument at hand and also, which question(s) is(are) the most relevant to challenge what has been said.

+I imagine that applying a systematic method of critical analysis in every conversation can be tiring and unnecessary.
+People engage with insane quantities of information on a daily basis and are not equipped with the mass of content they have to engage with.
+This could partly explain why we live in a post-truth world.
+To actively engage with and analyse discourse is just too cognitively demanding, especially when people have other demands on their time that don't involve thinking about argumentation.

+I think this is where computational argumentation comes in.
+One way this can happen is to identify the arguments and present users with critical questions that can help them think more deeply about the content they are engaging with.
+This requires computers to be able to automatically identify the pattern of argument that's being used, which is really really hard, even for people.

+The main reason this is hard is that people don't say everything they mean.
+We often assume common knowledge, or purposefully leave out questionable assumptions to avoid them getting attacked.
+Figuring out what information has been left implicit is basically a form of telepathy since we can never know what's going on inside the other person's head assuming they are even aware of the assumptions they are making in their argument.

+This is where my project comes in.
+I'm trying to figure out how to build systems that can identify the most reasonable assumptions that are needed to make an argument work.
+Basically, I'm doing a PhD in mind-reading.